JonathanLennox/FilkArchive/NOTES.md

 To do anything with files in the cloud storage (download them, move them, rename them, etc.) they need to be restored from the archive tier.
-The only ways I have found to do this are with the system console (very tedious), or with the aws cli.
+The ways I have found to do this are with the system console (very tedious), with the aws cli, or with Cyberduck.

 For the aws cli, the command looks like: